ARez2/compositor-effect-lens-effects/README.md

 # Godot 4 compositor lens effects 🌤️
 Lens flares and god rays implemented in a Godot 4 compositor effect.
+Tested with
-Tested with a recent custom build of the engine (`v4.6.dev.double.custom_build [0d529bc28]`)
+- a recent custom build of the engine (`v4.6.dev.double.custom_build [0d529bc28]`)
+- Godot 4.6 dev2

 ---